coppertop-bones/coppertop-bones/README.md

-## coppertop-bones - partial functions, multi-dispatch and pipeline style for Python
+## coppertop-bones - partial functions, multiple-dispatch and pipeline style for Python

 Coppertop provides a bones-style aggregation manipulation experience in Python via the following: